2 men indicted on first-degree murder charges in killing of Coral Springs firefighter

 FORT LAUDERDALE, Fla. - Almost one month after Coral Springs firefighter Christopher Randazzo's body was found in Lauderdale-by-the-Sea, a grand jury has indicted two suspects on first-degree murder charges.

-On Thursday, Torrey J. Holston, 19, and Jose E. Garcia Romero, 20, were both charged in the fatal shooting of Randazzo on Oct.
-19.
+On Thursday, Torrey J. Holston, 19, and Jose E. Garcia Romero, 20, were both charged in the Oct.
+19 fatal shooting of Randazzo.

 The state attorney has 45 days to determine if they will pursue the death penalty.